robcarver17/skipperman/docs/ideas.md

 - users and passwords (skipper, deputy, instructors)
 - clear up reporting so uses common code
+- reporting do nice tabulation in pdf stylee
 - spotter sheets  report
 - link to google sheets for pb2 / instructors
 - regular backups on all writes; include roll back function